Salt Chlorine Generators For Hot Tubs & Swim Spas

 They eliminate or greatly reduce the need to handle, measure and store traditional chlorine products and provide a high degree of automation and convenience, not seen before.
 As their use became more popular and accepted, it followed that smaller units would be designed for use in spas and swim-spas.
 Salt Chlorine Generators, also referred to as Salt Chlorinators, Saltwater Chlorinators or Salt Chlorination Systems, are actually miniaturized chlorine manufacturing plants, with the same technology being utilized, and are complete sanitizing systems.

 The devices work by electrolytically converting salt, added to the spa or swim-spa water, into chlorine, as it passes over titanium electrode plates, coated with precious metals, from the platinum family of elements.
 Salt must be added to the water prior to start up, as directed.
 Thereafter, salt need only be added, after each refill, or to replace that lost due to splash out, pump outs or backwashing.
 The amount of salt required is usually relatively small at 2500-4000 PPM, depending upon the brand of salt chlorine generator.
-You can use non-iodized salt, such as food or water softener grades, which are very inexpensive.

 This level is not enough to taste and is about the same amount found in a human tear.
 On a day to day basis, the salt level remains relatively constant.
 Today, most salt chlorine generators have a built-in monitor, for measuring the salt level, so that an optimum level can be maintained.
 Electronic salt testers are available, should there be the need to confirm any test results.

 Salt chlorine generators produce Free Chlorine and destroy odorous and irritating chloramines, as the water passes over the salt-cell plates.
 Chlorine production is regulated by the controller setting and the equipment operates, in conjunction with a timer controller.
 Properly used, there is a reduced sensation of chlorine being present.